hebrides/SimpleSubway/README.md

 SimpleSubway
 ============

-*Note: In this branch I added a log press to open submenus and experimented with PaintCode icons.
+*Note: In this branch I added a long press to open submenus and experimented with PaintCode icons.
 This project is at the 'mediocre enough' for now and I'm moving on to work on other ideas.
 Lots of concepts and code here modified and snipped from Apple's documentation and [Ray Wenderlich's awesome site](http://www.raywenderlich.com/).
 It was fun learning with this project!
 Maybe a few more design tweeks and